rohitviithiisys/onlinedigitalweb/content/blog/build-portfolio-website-html-css-tutorial.md

 image: /images/uploads/Web Developer.svg
 ---

-*By Rohit Saini | Senior Front End Developer India*
+*By Online Digital Web | Senior Front End Developer India*

 Creating a professional portfolio website doesn't always require complex frameworks or expensive tools.
 As a **senior front end developer in India**, I've helped numerous clients build stunning websites using just HTML and CSS.
 In this comprehensive guide, I'll walk you through creating a **professional portfolio website** that showcases your skills effectively.